(Idiopathic Inflammatory Myopathy)

-Dermatomyositis is an inflammation of muscle and skin.
+Dermatomyositis is swelling and redness of muscle and skin.

 Your chance of developing dermatomyositis is higher if you have a connective tissue disorder such as:

 Skin changes such as:

 - Violet-colored, bumpy, or scaly skin rash, especially around the eyes, upper back, elbows, or knuckles

 - Sensitivity to sunlight

 problems such as:

 - Weakness especially in hips, thighs, arms or neck